 In 1960, the year Mark was a born, my parents with my paternal grand-parents, bought a 21-acre piece of lake-side property north of Huntsville, Ontario.
 The Camp, as we came fondly to call it, has ten cabins, each on private, wooded lots, most with their own water frontage and docks, on beautifully picturesque forested property beside the soft mineral waters of Eight-mile Lake.
 The lake is part of a very long and historic river system.
 The camp is still up and running but is now owned and operated (since the mid 80s) by my eldest sister, Eva and her family.

-The Camp was an integral part of my childhood and it was instrumental in my becoming an outdoor, nature and wildlife enthusiast.
+The Camp was an integral part of my childhood and it was instrumental in my love of the outdoors.
 You see, as soon as the school year finished, Mom and Dad would have us packed up in the huge boat they called a car and we would move, lock, stock and barrel, up to the camp for the two months of the summer holidays.
 We never returned to the city during the summer.
 The City, in the summer, was a place where the less fortunate had to live.

 Saturdays were the worst days of the week at the camp.
 Saturdays were turnover days.
 All of our friends would be leaving and because we had so many chores on Saturday, we often didn’t even get a chance to say our good-byes.
 From the crack of dawn, we would be tasked with cleaning the cottages, picking up the garbage, cutting the grass, painting and making repairs.
 Of course, we had many of these same tasks on a daily basis but on Saturday we had a new element involved: time constraint.
 We had to have it all done before the new customers would begin to arrive and would be expecting their cabin or site to be absolutely sublime.
 When I was little, I would work closely with Amy, Eva or my mom on cabin cleaning.
 I would marvel at how quickly and efficiently they could complete a task.
 I would wish and wish that I was older and more capable, and I would try very hard to keep up with these experts but, I was a child and had the attention span of a child so I would find myself wishing I were swimming instead.
 Mom knew my love of the water and so would give me a task that would take me down to the dock.
 I would be given a large blackened kettle to scrub with sand or told to sweep off the dock!
 A few years later though, I was in charge of cleaning some cabins on my own, or with Luke as my assistant.
 Wanting to do the very best job, we drew up a list of the various tasks that would have to be completed in each cabin.
 It went something like this:

 Make the beds.
 Wipe the bedroom furniture down.
 Sweep out the bedrooms.
 Clean and sanitize the fridge.
 Remove any left food and bait.
 Organize the cupboards.
 Blacken the wood stove and empty the ashes.
 Sweep down the cobwebs.
-Clean and sanitize the sink
+Clean and sanitize the sink.
+Clean out the outhouse and drop ashes down the hole.
+Sweep and mop the floor.
+Sweep the porch.
+Sweep the dock.
+Tidy up the outdoor fire-hole.

 Dad was very proud of this list that we drew up and he would show it to some of his friends and they would all have a chuckle over it – especially the sweep down the cobwebs line.
-Even now, when I sometimes help Eva with the cleaning, I mentally run over this list as I lovingly go about the task of cleaning those rustic, very special but ancient cabins.
+Even now, when I sometimes (actually very rarely due, sadly, to living a few provinces away) help Eva with the cleaning, I mentally run over this list as I lovingly go about the task of cleaning those rustic, very special but ancient cabins.

 Dad had a few nicknames that were given to him by the older boys: Cheapskate, Tightwad, Lard-ass, Oaf, Ogre, Moose and Minnie.
 Moose and Minnie were the ones that stuck although, on occasion, when Job was mad about something, and he was often mad about something, he would refer to Dad as that cheap tightwad or that Lard-ass or something akin to that.
 Nicknames were big in our family.
 From the second my Dad laid eyes on me he nicknamed me.
 I had all this black hair and my skin was a little brownish in colour.
 I was not cute.
 I became known as Petite Laid, meaning little ugly and later this was shortened to just Titty.
 I can still feel the humiliation, as a young girl, perhaps just starting to develop, Eva would holler across the aisles of Woolworth’s, Titty, come over and take a look at this.
 Just the other day, when on the phone, long-distance with Eva, she slipped and called me Titty.
 Oh my God, where did that come from? she asked.
 We just had a chuckle over it.
 Now, a couple of decades later, I think it is a cute nickname.
-Back then, we all had a nickname, except for Eva.
+Back then, we all had a nickname, except for Eva who only got one when she met her hubby who called her Tuda.
 Amy was Doobie and Big Sweets.
-Matt was Feebert and then just Feeb and then Feb.
-Mark started out as Goobie-Goo and then got Bert.
+Matt was Feebert and then Feb.
+Mark started out as Goobie-Goo and then got Bert (except for the summer he was Manic and got ‘Skeletor’ due to not eating or sleeping).
 Job got Bert as well.
 I got Titty and then Ditch.
 Luke got Bert then Bertrum Brothers then Buttox.
 Mom was Big Bubbles.
 She used to leave the kettle on until there were lots of big bubbles and Dad used to goad her about that calling it a waste of energy.

 Job pulls a pound of bacon out to the fridge, takes one look at the generic brand, and is so disgusted by how fatty it is that he flies out the screen door and whips the pound of bacon at Dad on the riding mower.
 The pound of bacon hits Dad on the back of the head while Job yells, Minnie you’re such cheapskate!